Kubernetes Networking with Calico Training Course

 Developing Applications for ONOS

-21 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.
+21 HoursThis instructor-led, live training in Slovakia (online or onsite) targets intermediate-level SDN developers and network engineers who wish to develop custom applications on the ONOS platform to address specific network challenges and enhance SDN capabilities.

 By the end of this training, participants will be able to: